-Under my supervision, Vice-Presidents will be supported by the Secretariat-General in their tasks but will primarily rely on close cooperation with the relevant Commissioners and the services that report to them.
-In addition, Vice-Presidents will be able to draw on any service in the Commission whose work is relevant for their area of responsibility, in consultation with the relevant Commissioner.
+Under my supervision, Vice-Presidents are supported by the Secretariat-General in their tasks but primarily rely on close cooperation with the relevant Commissioners and the services that report to them.
+In addition, Vice-Presidents are able to draw on any service in the Commission whose work is relevant for their area of responsibility, in consultation with the relevant Commissioner.

-With regard to the Union's external action, I have launched a pragmatic partnership with the new High Representative of the Union for Foreign Affairs and Security Policy, who, according to the Treaties, is one of the Vice-Presidents of the Commission.
-The new High Representative and I have agreed that she will play her role as a Commission Vice-President to the full.
-She will notably steer and coordinate the work of all Commissioners with regard to external relations through a Commissioners' Group on External Action to develop a joint approach.
-This Group will meet at least once a month in varying thematic and/ or geographic formats, according to the needs identified by the High Representative/Vice-President or by me.
-The High Representative/Vice-President will regularly report back to me and the whole College about geopolitical developments.
-To liaise more effectively with the other Members of the College, we agreed that she will have her Headquarters in the Berlaymont, and that the Commission will put a Cabinet of an appropriate size at her disposal, about half of which will be Commission officials.
+With regard to the Union's external action, I have launched a pragmatic partnership with the High Representative of the Union for Foreign Affairs and Security Policy, who, according to the Treaties, is one of the Vice-Presidents of the Commission.
+The High Representative and I have agreed at the beginning of the mandate that she will play her role as a Commission Vice-President to the full.
+She notably steers and coordinates the work of all Commissioners with regard to external relations through a Commissioners' Group on External Action to develop a joint approach.
+This Group meets at least once a month in varying thematic and/or geographic formats, according to the needs identified by the High Representative/Vice-President or by me.
+The High Representative/Vice-President regularly reports back to me and the whole College about geopolitical developments.
+To liaise more effectively with the other Members of the College, we agreed that she has her Headquarters in the Berlaymont, and that the Commission puts a Cabinet of an appropriate size at her disposal, about half of which will be Commission officials.
 We also agreed that, whenever she sees the necessity to do so, she will ask the Commissioner for European Neighbourhood Policy and Enlargement Negotiations and other Commissioners to deputise in areas related to Commission competence.

-Working together in this new way across the Commission should help ensure that the final decisions we take as a College are well-prepared and focused on what is important and that we are all equipped to explain and defend them.
-We will have to show a team spirit to make the new system work.
-Our success will depend on each and every one of you: on the team leadership of the Vice-Presidents and on the readiness of Commissioners to be strong team players.
+Working together in this new way across the Commission helps ensure that the final decisions we take as a College are well-prepared and focused on what is important and that we are all equipped to explain and defend them.
+We need to show a team spirit to make the system work.
+Our success depends on each and every one of you: on the team leadership of the Vice-Presidents and on the readiness of Commissioners to be strong team players.
 I would ask you all to work together to ensure that this new system works well.